gamedevtech/oolua/readme.txt

 Building Makefiles or IDE projects.
 -----------------------------------
-OOLUA's source and header files can added to your project or be compiled as a static library.
+OOLua's source and header files can added to your project or be compiled as a static library.
-To compile as a static library or to run the UnitTests, Premake version 4 is the recommended method to generate make files/IDE projects.
+To compile as a static library or to run the UnitTests, Premake version 4.4 is the recommended method to generate make files/IDE projects.
 This can either be accomplish using the following details or using the pre-existing bash or bat files( see Compile Scripts).